China channel barred from airing Eurovision

 Other Weibo users called for people to "boycott Mango TV," and one user said they "absolutely won't be watching Mango TV next month".

-The Irish entry, Ryan O'Shaughnessy, told the BBC that he welcomed the EBU's decision.
+O'Shaughnessy told the BBC that he welcomed the EBU's decision.

 "From the very start we've said love is love - whether it's between two guys, two girls or a guy and a girl so I think this is a really important decision," he said.